caro-li-ne/PDE_pricing_cpp/README.md

 The aim of this project is to build a pricer of vanilla option from the PDE of the derivatives payoff.
 Key implementations include matrix inversion algorithm and Crank-Nicholson scheme resolution.
 Comments are written along the way. *(last update: Jan 13th)*

-*Matrix inversion*: uses the **Gauss-Jordan** pivot algorithm to find the inverse of a matrix through its augmented form.
+*Matrix inversion*: uses the **Gauss** pivot algorithm to find the inverse of a matrix.
 Checks for legality of inversion *(matrix is squared and determinant is not zero)*.
 In case of non invertibility, epsilon added to make inversion possible.

 ```cpp
 matrix::inverse()